garisinghal/Pets-master/README.md

 The solution consists of 5 projects.

-1. AGL.Pets.Common contains interfaces used for dependency injection.
+1. Pets.Common contains interfaces used for dependency injection.

-2. AGL.Pets.Domain contains two classes (Person, Pet) used to deserialize the Json data.
+2. Pets.Domain contains two classes (Person, Pet) used to deserialize the Json data.

-3. AGL.Pets.UnitTests contains tests for the PersonsRepository.GetPets.
+3. Pets.UnitTests contains tests for the PersonsRepository.GetPets.

-4. AGL.Pets.Utiltity is a Windows Console app project.
+4. Pets.Utiltity is a Windows Console app project.
 This project defines a PersonRepository class which is used to list Pets in the requested structure described by the coding challenge.

 5. A web project to demonstrate a testable JavaScript version